kyleyasumiishi/random-quotes/README.md

 Here are a few <em>new concepts</em> I learned and practiced by creating this React app:

 * Test-Driven Development
-* Unit testing with Jest and react-testing-library
+* Unit testing in React with Jest, Enzyme, and react-testing-library
 * Wireframing
 * Mobile-first design
 * Readme-Driven Development